mdcutone/psychxr/docs/api.rst

 These pages provide developers detailed documentation about functions and classes within the latest release of the PsychXR library.
-Please submit an issue to the issue tracker `here <https://github.com/mdcutone/psychxr/issues>`_ to report any errata.
+Please submit an issue to the tracker `here <https://github.com/mdcutone/psychxr/issues>`_ to report any errata.

 :mod:`psychxr.drivers` - VR hardware interfaces
 -----------------------------------------------